pythoneda-shared-pythonlang/domain/README.md

 PythonEDA/base provides:
 - Event support: Event, EventListener, EventEmitter;
 - Port and PrimaryPort interfaces;
+- A Ports class to dynamically resolve port adapters (IoC);
 - Abstract entity class to derive yours from;
 - ValueObject with decorators to provide `__str__()`, `__repr__()`, `__hash__()` and `__eq__()` for you.

 ## How to declare it in your flake

-Check the latest tag of the artifact repository: https://github.com/pythoneda-shared-pythoneda/domain-artifact/tags, and use it instead of the `[version]` placeholder below.
+Check the latest tag of the definition repository: https://github.com/pythoneda-shared-pythoneda-def/domain/tags, and use it instead of the `[version]` placeholder below.

 ```nix
 {